 The Commissioner is committed to demonstrating integrity, regularity and transparency in their decision-making.
 Decisions range from single, internally focussed, low impact decisions (e.g. issues relating to governance), through to those of significant public interest, consequences and cost.
 There are several factors that will be taken into account, in line with the principles of the Freedom of Information Act, when deciding on the potential level of public interest that might be generated.
 Decisions of significant interest that have been made will be published in the Decisions section.

-You can find more information about decision making in the Decision Making Policy in the Accessing Information section.
+You can find more information about decision making in the Decision Making Policy at the bottom of this page.

 The Police Reform and Social Responsibility Act 2011 which establishes Police and Crime Commissioners introduces a number of statutory decisions to be taken by the Commissioner.
 Key decisions to make include: